colymba/GridFieldBulkEditingTools/README.md

 ========================

 SilverStripe 3 GridField component for uploading images in bulk into the managed DataObject relation, with option to edit fields on the fly.
-This component is built around the CMSFileAddController editForm, it overrides and adds some behaviors, templates and styles.
+This component takes bit and pieces around from CMSFileAddController, GridFieldDetailForm_ItemRequest, UploadField, and it overrides and adds some behaviors, templates and styles.

 ## Requirments
 * SilverStripe 3.0